actionhero/actionhero-socket-server/README.md

 As of Actionhero v21, the socket server is not included with Actionhero by default.
 You can add it (this package) via `npm install actionhero-socket-server`.

+As of version `3.0.0` of this package, Actionhero v28+ is required.

 ```shell
 ❯ telnet localhost 5000
 Trying 127.0.0.1...